cbdm/cbdm/README.md

 ### Hi there 👋

-:school: PhD Candidate at UC Irvine
+🏫 PhD Candidate at UC Irvine;
-🔭 Currently working on fault detection and system recovery of autonomous vehicles
+🚙 Currently working on fault detection and system recovery of autonomous vehicles;
-😄 Pronouns: he/him/his
+😄 Pronouns: he/him/his;
 📫 Learn more about me at www.cbmelo.com